Asheville-For-All/asheville-for-all/src/osa.md

 multi-page:
   alternate-numbering: n
   common-heading: Support Asheville's Open Space Amendment
+  common-alert: <p>The Asheville City Council voted to approve the Open Space Amendment on July 26, 2022.</p>
   tabs:
     - About the Open Space Amendment
     - Why Support the Amendment?